husamettinarabaci/rustExam/en/questions/section-16/question-154.md

-## 📘 Section: Advanced Traits and Generics
+## 📚 Section: Collections: Vectors
-### 🔹 Category: Default Trait
+### 🔹 Category: Vector Basics
-#### ❓ Question 154: Using the Default trait for initialization
+#### ❓ Question 154: Iterating over a vector

-Write a function that creates a new instance of a generic type using the `Default` trait.
+Write a Rust program that does the following:

-- The function should accept no parameters and return a value of type `T`.
-- Constrain `T` to types that implement `Default`.
-- Demonstrate usage with a standard type.

-🔧 **Task:** Use the `Default` trait to generically initialize values.
+- Create a vector of strings with at least three elements.
+- Iterate over the vector and print each element to the terminal.

+🔧 **Task:** Show how to iterate over a vector and print its elements in Rust.